Children in care

 Even when children are placed in accordance to the principle they may become disconnected from their culture.
 This may occur when children are placed with the "white" side of the family, an Aboriginal carer who is not from the child's own cultural group, or kin who may have (because of their own removal) been disconnected from their traditional culture (Scott & Higgins, 2011).

-The percentage of children placed with relatives/kin, other Indigenous caregivers or in an Indigenous residential care facility varied substantially across jurisdictions from 38.1% in the Northern Territory to 81.6% of placements in New South Wales (see Figure 1).
-In Australia in 2012-13, 68% of Indigenous children were placed with relatives/kin, other Indigenous caregivers or in an Indigenous residential care facility (AIHW, 2014).
+The percentage of children placed with relatives/kin, other Indigenous caregivers or in an Indigenous residential care facility varied substantially across jurisdictions from 40.5% in Tasmania to 81.4% of placements in New South Wales (see Figure 1).
+In Australia in 2013-14, 67% of Indigenous children were placed with relatives/kin, other Indigenous caregivers or in an Indigenous residential care facility (AIHW, 2015).

-Figure 1: Aboriginal and Torres Strait Islander children in out-of-home care, states and territories, 30 June 2013
+Figure 1: Percentage of Aboriginal and Torres Strait Islander children in out-of-home care, states and territories, 30 June 2014

-Note: a For Victoria, 225 children for whom relationship of carer and/or their Indigenous status were unknown are included in the categories "Other caregiver" and "Total not placed with relatives/kin, other Indigenous caregivers or in Indigenous residential care".
+Notes: a Aggregate data were provided by New South Wales, Queensland and the Northern Territory for this table. b For Victoria, 286 children for whom relationship of carer and/or their Indigenous status were unknown are included in the categories "Other caregiver" and "Total not placed with relatives/kin, other Indigenous caregivers or in Indigenous residential care".

 What does foster care cost?